portworx/px-docs/scheduler/kubernetes/snaps-annotations.md

        storage: 2Gi
 ```

-The above example restores a volume from the source snapshot PVC _ns.prod-name.px-snap-1_ in the _prod_ namespace.
+The above example restores a volume from the source snapshot PVC _px-snap-1_ in the _prod_ namespace.
+Now that you don't have give the entire source PVC name for _px/snapshot-source-pvc_ but just the name part _px-snap-1_.

 #### Using inline spec